BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 ## Introduction

-In this _hands-on demonstration_, we will deploy **Buoyant Enterprise for Linkerd** and demonstrate how to enable **High Availability Zonal Load Balancing (HAZL)**.
+In this _hands-on workshop_, we will deploy **Buoyant Enterprise for Linkerd** and demonstrate how to enable **High Availability Zonal Load Balancing (HAZL)**.
 We'll then take a look at how **HAZL** works to keep network traffic _in-zone_ where possible by exploring some different traffic, load and availability situations.

 ### Buoyant Enterprise for Linkerd (BEL)